Backing Up Global Sites

 The challenges of backing up global sites

 Legislation and regulations are not the only concern the budding IT/Network Director is likely to have when reviewing or implementing a global backup strategy.
-The complexities of managing multiple sites can lead to issues that smaller single-site organizations may not face, such as having to ensure data sovereignty across different countries and dealing with backup windows in different time zones.
-With the ongoing digitization being seen across businesses of all kinds, there is a need to access data always and to make sure data is available on an almost 24/7 basis – a challenge for any IT team.
+The complexities of managing multiple sites can lead to issues that smaller single-site organisations may not face, such as having to ensure data sovereignty across different countries and dealing with backup windows in different time zones.
+With the ongoing digitisation being seen across businesses of all kinds, there is a need to access data always and to make sure data is available on an almost 24/7 basis – a challenge for any IT team.

 Having sites in different countries will mean that different regulations and requirements must be upheld at each site; Included in this could be requirements on where primary data is stored and whether data can leave the country or not (in the form of a backup or otherwise).
 The need for data to remain in one country is usually a measure to limit who can access it, aiming to prevent data theft and limit data breach associated.